Qovery/documentation/website/docs/community/reward/write-content.md

 * The content must be related to Qovery.
 * The content must be original. (we check)
-* The content must contains at least 1000 words.
+* The content must contain at least 1000 words.
 * The content must be written in English (you can translate it).
-* You need to publish your content on at least one of the following medias:
+* You need to publish your content on at least one of the following websites:
   - Your personal blog
   - [Dev.To](https://dev.to/)
   - [Reddit](https://www.reddit.com/)